 With the financial support from the Harley-Davidson® dealership in Riverside, California, the tradition grew in stride, doubling attendance each year.
-To this date, West Coast Thunder has donated more than $1.2 million to the Riverside National Cemetery Support Committee.
-These donations help build monuments and provide ancillary support resources for the Riverside National Cemetery.
+Donations from West Coast Thunder Foundation events help build monuments and provide ancillary support resources for the Riverside National Cemetery.

 Each Year upwards of 7,500 motorcyclists pack the street of Indiana Avenue in Riverside, California to observe and participate in the tradition of West Coast Thunder.